Environmental permit for non-compliant use

 What do I need?

-- Your DigiD (individuals) or eHerkenning (entrepreneurs).
+- Your DigiD (individuals) or eHerkenning (businesses).

 - A description of the impact of your plan on the area.